habibbhutto/speech-analytics-service/README.md

 4. The CSV files may contain large amount of data.

 Design decisions:
-1. Based on assumption #4, the system leverages SQL database to store and query the large data.
+1. Based on assumption #4, the system leverages a SQL database to store and query the large data.
 1. The system streams down the CSV data to an SQL table.
 2. The table is queried using SQL queries generating evaluation efficiently.
 3. Given assumption #2, If the CSV file URL has already been downloaded in past, it doesn't need to redownload the data, it saves time and computation resources.
 4. Based on assumption #3, it filters the data for given URLs so that it evaluates only given URLs.

-If the assumptions #1 and #2 change in the future, then current design can easily be extended to support caching/re-sync kind of mechanism by leveraging `updated` field in the SQL table.
+If the assumptions #1 and #2 change in the future, then current design can easily be extended to support caching/re-sync kind of mechanism by leveraging the `updated` field in the SQL table.

+For demo [click here](https://drive.google.com/file/d/1txFcSgZVDOYLmSfF-VAykOetD404cznT/view?usp=drive_link).
+For more details please visit [this document](https://docs.google.com/document/d/1bgzhiYDDLzpp0YVitLYvNOZWKBM9WWE9WT--sp3cYZI/edit?usp=drive_link).

 ## Dependencies
 * nodejs V18